ryzzaki/delivro-task/README.md

 ### Context

 Our Delivro accounting team came to you with a request: to help them keep track of invoices related to each shipment.
-When our clients create shipments, it goes through our carrier partners (FedEx, UPS, GLS, etc...) and we receive invoices for the created shipments from each of these carriers.
+When our clients create shipments, it goes through our carrier partners (FedEx, UPS, GLS, etc.) and we receive invoices for the created shipments from each of these carriers.
 Our accounting team has no system to keep track of the invoices, and would like to be able to upload the invoice data directly to our system, so that we can match it with the shipments.

 However, the carriers will sometimes send incorrect invoices as well!
 The weight or price could be wrong, in which case our accounting team notices and reports this issue to the carrier.
 When we receive a corrected invoice it is yet again uploaded for the same Shipment ID / Tracking Number and it is expected that the application will update the shipment with the latest invoice data.